This post was originally published in November 2022.

 2828 Newell St #4, Los Angeles, CA 90039

 This is one of my favorite coffee shops in LA.
-La Colombe has a few locations across SoCal, but in my opinion, this is the most beautiful one.
-You’re sipping your coffee by the LA river, listening to the chirping birds while surrounded by nature.
-It’s the perfect place to unwind from the hustle and bustle of the LA traffic.
-When I went there, a few people were reading.
-Afterwards, I recommend going for a walk on the river path — really relaxing is a big understatement!
+La Colombe has a few locations across SoCal, but in my opinion, this is the most beautiful.
+You’re sipping your coffee by the LA River, listening to the chirping birds while surrounded by nature and the sight of the running river.
+You may even spot a heron!
+Once you get your coffee, I recommend drinking it as you walk along the river path — relaxing is a big understatement!

 Spoke Bicycle Cafe